8 Best Budget Microphones for YouTube 2019

 No, a compact shotgun microphone won't work in every situation; however, it's a good place to start.

 There's one main reason that I use a shotgun microphone whenever I can.
 It's easy and ideal for vlogging.
 No matching audio to the video here.
-Instead, you simply plug your shotgun microphone into your camera and you're good to go.
+Instead, you simply plug your shotgun microphone into your DSLR camera and you're good to go.

 Shotgun mics allow you to improve sound quality over built-in sound quality.
 However, if they aren't compact, it'll slow you down.
 For this reason, finding one with a small form factor is ideal for most Vloggers.